Travel in Austria

 Fits in perfectly?
 Graz Museum of Modern Art

 The museum was established in 2003 as part of the celebrations of Graz’s victory as the European Capital of Culture and quickly became one of the city’s symbols.
-Inside the museum, various exhibitions of modern art from the mid-20th century to the present day are displayed.
+The museum displays various exhibitions of modern art from the mid-20th century to the present day.

 The exhibitions deal with topics such as architecture, design, new media, internet art, photography, and film.
 All the exhibitions in the museum are changing, so you can always find something new and interesting there.